AlexanderLutsenko/nobuco/README.md

 In an effort to keep that overhead to the minimum, Nobuco does layout coercions _lazily_.
 A couple of things are needed to make it possible:

-- Tensorflow tensors are augmented with an additional property which stores their channel order.
+- Tensorflow tensors are augmented with an additional property which stores their channel order, either pytorch (channel first) or tensorflow (channel last) style.
 - Node converters have requirements on what channel order their inputs must have.
 Said requirements are expressed with `channel_ordering_strategy` argument.

 Channel ordering strategies are